coolhead/flint-docs/02.grid_configuration/04.connectors/docs.md

 ![connector_actions](connector-actions.png)

 1. **Enable:** Starts the connector execution.
-You can then use flintbits to call the connector.
+You can then use Flintbits to call the connector.
 2. **Disable:**  Stops the connector execution.
 Flintbit's call to a connector fails stating 'connector not found' if a connector is disabled.
 3. **Edit:** You can change the configuration parameters here.
 4. **Delete:** Completely removes the connector from Flint.